ceejbot/GuardsTalk/README.md

 # Guards Talk

-A [Keyword Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/55728) mod to assign [Guard Dialogue Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/22075) keywords to as many modded armors and weapons as I can think of.
+A [Keyword Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/55728) mod to assign [Guard Dialogue Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/22075) keywords to as many modded armors and weapons as I can manage.
 It's a single file full of keyword distribution declarations.
 KID does all the work.

 See the [nexus description document](./nexus_docs.md) for documentation and the general approach.